fg0611/data-analyst-coderhouse/README.md

-# Data Analyst (coderhouse) 🚀 - Land Use For Agriculture Worldwide and general analysis of it's impacts in human lives
+# Data Analyst (coderhouse) 🚀

  Here we'll work with a dataset for the DA course.

  ## Links to the Datasets are inside de .docx documents. ⚙️
  - Description
  - Data files
- - others
+ - Topics

+## About the Main Topic (Land Use For Agriculture Worldwide and general analysis of it's impacts in human lives)

 ## Added the Project's Dashboard MockUp in Powerpoint and the Database ER Diagram ⚙️
 - MockUp ppt